-- 19 This study is, to our knowledge, the first that directly compared five different techniques to - 20 measure random roughness; one of which is the new method Xtion Pro which originates in - 21 the gaming industry and is here applied to measure roughness in an earth sciences context.
-It - 22 can be concluded that for measuring soil roughness the choice of method matters, as proven - by the statistical tests and the differences in model output in this study.
-Which method is the - best choice depends on required accuracy and resolution, mobility in the field and available - budget.
-In general, the resolution of the contact methods (roller chain and pinboard) seems to - restrict their applicability, not to mention how time-consuming and impractical they are in the - 27 field.
-In contrast, the Xtion Pro proved to be a useful, cheap and accurate sensor, a promising - alternative to TLS and stereophotos, although more research is needed regarding accuracy and - software.
+This study is, to our knowledge, the first that directly compared five different techniques to measure random roughness; one of which is the new method Xtion Pro which originates in the gaming industry and is here applied to measure roughness in an earth

+- sciences context.
+It can be concluded that for measuring soil roughness the choice of methods matters, as proven by the statistical tests and the differences in model output in this study.
+Which method is the best choice depends on required accuracy and resolution, mobility in the field and available budget.
+In general the resolution of the contact methods (roller chain and pinboard) seems to restrict their applicability, not to mention how time-consuming and impractical they were in the field.
+In contrast, the Xtion Pro - proved to be a useful, cheap and accurate sensor, a promising alternative to TLS and stereophotos, although more research is needed regarding accuracy and software.

-- 1 The TLS and stereophoto technique each have their advantages.
-The digital camera gives the - 2 user most mobility but requires expert software to process.
-The TLS ensures highest accuracy - 3 and resolution in outdoor environments but is not practical to use in extensive field - 4 measurement campaigns because of all the required equipment. - 5 The choice of roughness measurement device is important when the data is used as input for - 6 an erosion model, as shown for the LISEM model in this study.
-With respect to the - 7 inconsistencies that can be expected between roughness measurement devices, it would be - 8 useful to attach information regarding the measuring device and number of necessary - 9 replicates to the model guidelines. - 10 The sensitivity of LISEM to RR is determined by equations based on empirical relations - found during field trials.
-Thus, the method and device should match the ones used in this - empirical study (Kamphorst et al., 2000), to be in line with the values that were used to - establish the equation, rather than getting the highest possible accuracy or resolution. - 14 Interestingly, in Kamphorst et al. (2000) roughness was determined with a pinboard and a - laser scanner with all roughness values averaged together. - With the sensor methods, a representative 3D image of the microtopography could be created - which potentially incorporates more information regarding surface roughness than is included - in the RR index.
-Thus, while the high-resolution sensors get cheaper and more mobile it is - worth considering if overland flow should be estimated by other indices or methods than the - 20 RR index and the maximum storage capacity concept.
+The TLS and stereophoto technique each have their advantages.
+The digital camera gives the user most mobility but requires expensive expert software to process.

+The TLS ensures highest accuracy and resolution in outdoor environments but is not practical to use in extensive field measurement campaigns because of all the required equipment.

+The choice of roughness measurement device is important when the data is used as input for an erosion model, as shown for the LISEM model in this study.
+With respect to the inconsistencies that can be expected between roughness measurement devices, it would be useful to attach information regarding the measuring device and number of necessary replicates to the model guidelines.

+The sensitivity of LISEM to RR is determined by equations based on empirical relations found during field trials.
+Thus, the method and device should match the ones used in this empirical study (Kamphorst et al., 2000), to be in line with the values that were used to establish the equation, rather than getting the highest possible accuracy or resolution.
+Interestingly, in Kamphorst et al. (2000) roughness was determined with a pinboard and a laser scanner with all roughness values averaged together.

+With the sensor methods, a representative 3-D image of the microtopography could be created which potentially incorporates more information regarding surface roughness than is included in the RR index.
+Thus, while the high resolution sensors get cheaper and more mobile it is worth considering if overland flow should be estimated by other indices or methods than the RR index and the maximum storage capacity concept.